GSanchesp5652/IC2020ProjectoFinal/README.md

 8 6
 ```

 A leitura do ficheiro deverá ser realizada até detectar o fim do ficheiro.
+A primeira linha do ficheiro contém o tamanho do mapa.

 Caso não seja possível abrir o ficheiro, o programa deverá imprimir no stdout a mensagem `Error opening file`.